gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **DEPRECATED: Use `run-all apply` instead.**

 Apply a `stack` by running `terragrunt apply` in each subfolder.
-Make sure to read [Execute Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.
+Make sure to read [Execute OpenTofu/Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.